CharmedGoose/GooseHub/README.md

 > DON'T post illegal stuff (I will find you if you do) on the website, the DB is hosted by me and I don't want the police coming after me.
 > Also I only have 200GB for the DB right now (will increase it later) so try to use all my storage I wanna see what y'all post.

+> [!NOTE]
+> Look's a bit wierd when using light mode, I will fix it later.

 A hub with gooses and random stuff.
 Not weird I promise.